radcamp/radcamp.github.io/Chicago2023/setup_and_fastqc.md

 of all the results, which highlights areas FastQC indicates may be worth further examination.
 We will only look at a few of these.

-**NB:** The simulated date is very boring and too clean, so the following figures illustrate FastQC results for a real dataset (Anolis; Prates et al 2016).
+**NB:** The simulated data is very boring and too clean, so the following figures illustrate FastQC results for a real dataset (Anolis; Prates et al 2016).

 ![png](images/anolis-fastq-main.png)